BEXIS2/Documents/Docs/Datasets.md

 To add your data, drag and drop your file(s) to the upload box or click the upload icon to select file(s) from your computer.
 We distinguish two different options for the file upload.

 (1) __Upload and storage of tabular data__: One or more files with identical data structures can be uploaded per dataset.
 The data can be viewed and filtered in BEXIS2.
-If this option is possible, the edit page will contain the section __[data structure](#data-structure)__.
+If this option is possible, the edit page will contain the section [data structure](#data-structure).

 Once you have uploaded the file(s), they will be listed.
 You can now add a description or comment to the file, delete the file(s), or submit them as part of your dataset.
 To upload the file(s), you will need to select a [data structure](#data-structure).